-With all these drawbacks, it is hard to imagine why you should even allow, let alone encourage your son or daughter to work at camp.
+With all these drawbacks, it is hard to imagine why you should even allow, let alone encourage your child to work at camp.
 Let us consider the positive side.

 - They become eligible for college scholarships from the Fire Mountain Staff Alumni Association.

-- They will spend their entire summer in one of the safest place a young person could be - a Boy Scout Summer Camp.
+- They will spend their entire summer in one of the safest place a young person could be - a Scouts BSA Summer Camp.

 - They will make lots of new friends in their area, and even other states.